Examinations Frequently Asked Questions

 Which exam should I take?

 The ASCeXAM® is the examination of special competence in adult echocardiography.
 The ASCeXAM® is intended for those who wish to demonstrate special competence in all areas of echocardiography.
-The ReASCE® is the Recertification Examination of Special Competence in Adult Echocardiography designed specifically for those who have previously passed the ASCeXAM®.
-The purpose of ReASCE® is to promote continued excellence in all areas of echocardiography.

 The Advanced PTEeXAM® is the examination of special competence in advanced perioperative transesophageal echocardiography.
 This examination was originally called the PTEeXAM® and is intended for those who wish to demonstrate special competence in advanced perioperative transesophageal echocardiography.
 [Scope of Practice: The application of an advanced perioperative TEE examination is to utilize the full diagnostic potential of perioperative TEE including direction of the perioperative surgical decision-making process.]
-The RePTE® is the Recertification Examination in Perioperative Transesophageal Echocardiography designed specifically for those who have previously passed the PTEeXAM®.
-The purpose RePTE® is to allow practitioners to renew their board certification in perioperative transesophageal echocardiography and thereby promote continued excellence in the application of cardiac ultrasound in the perioperative setting.

-The Basic PTEeXAM® is the examination of special competence in basic perioperative transesophageal echocardiography.
+The Basic Basic PTEeXAM® is the examination of special competence in basic perioperative transesophageal echocardiography.
 This examination is intended for those who wish to demonstrate special competence in basic perioperative transesophageal echocardiography.
 [Scope of Practice: The application of a basic perioperative TEE examination is limited to non-diagnostic use within the customary practice of anesthesiology.
-Because the goal of and training in basic PTE® is focused on intraoperative monitoring rather than specific diagnosis, except in emergent situations, diagnoses requiring intraoperative cardiac surgical intervention or postoperative medical/surgical management must be confirmed by an individual with advanced skills in TEE or by an independent diagnostic technique.]
+Because the goal of and training in Basic PTEeXAM® is focused on intraoperative monitoring rather than specific diagnosis, except in emergent situations, diagnoses requiring intraoperative cardiac surgical intervention or postoperative medical/surgical management must be confirmed by an individual with advanced skills in TEE or by an independent diagnostic technique.]

 What is the Cancellation Policy?